zimmski/tavor/doc/complete-example.md

 credit  0
 ```

-The last reduction output is the minimum which still triggers the same bug as the original.
-Additionally it is shown that the default reduce strategy of the Tavor `reduce` command outputs the smallest data first which is simply the `credit  0` command.
+The last reduction output is the minimum which still triggers the same bug as the original test ccase.
+Additionally it is shown that the default reduce strategy of the Tavor `reduce` command tries to output the smallest generation first which is simply the `credit  0` command.

-This semi-automatic process can be tedious for big input data especially because of the manual validation.
+This semi-automatic process can be tedious for big data especially because of the manual validation.
 The Tavor binary does therefore provide several methods to reduce completely automatically.
 Since we already have a executor which tests key-driven files we can use it in this process.
 This is additionally aided by the executor which exits with different exit status codes on success or failure.
 We can therefore conclude that a reduced generation of our original failing key-driven file has to have the same exit status code as the original one.
 This can be automatically done by the following command.
 Which uses the executor to validate reduced data which is temporary written to a file.
 Each exit status code of the executor is compared to the original exit status code.
-If it is not equal the reduction process will try an alternative reduction step until a reduction path is found which leads to the minimum.
+If it is not equal, the reduction process will try an alternative reduction step until a reduction path is found which leads to the minimum.

 ```bash
 tavor --format-file vending.tavor reduce --input-file testset/fba58bb35d28010b61c8004fadcb88a3.test --exec "./executor TAVOR_DD_FILE" --exec-argument-type argument --exec-exact-exit-code